vmware-tanzu/tanzu-dev-portal/content/team/josh-long/_index.md

   <li>the Refresh Scope</li>
   <li>The Spring Cloud Config Server</li>
   <li>Reading data from config trees and environment variables in a Kubernetes environment</li>
-  <li>Reading and re-reading configuration data directly from the Kubernetes <code>ConfigMap</code> structure itself using the API and Spring Cloud Kubernetes' Conf
+  <li>Reading and re-reading configuration data directly from the Kubernetes <code>ConfigMap</code> structure itself using the API and Spring Cloud Kubernete